worktheclock/replit.github.io/tutorials/24-build-space-shooter-with-kaboom.md

 ## Raining Gems

 It's time to add the element that gives the game its purpose: gems the player can collect to earn points.
-Add this function to create a gem:
+Add this function to the main scene to create a gem:

 ```javascript